 The Best Non-Comedogenic Foundations

 Cruelty-free, vegan, gluten-free

-The base of finely milled mica and rice power make for smooth, lightweight coverage that still lets your skin breathe.
+Looking for a compact foundation for on-the-go touch-ups?
+This base of finely milled mica and rice powder make for smooth, lightweight coverage that still lets your skin breathe.
 Rice powder actually absorbs excess oil, so you can wear this foundation for the whole day without worrying about greasy skin.
-In addition to that, the base oils are made of non-comedogenic squalane, sunflower oil, and argan oil.
-We love that Alima Pure chose to use shea butter instead, which is the non-comedogenic alternative to cocoa butter that’s still moisturizing for skin!

 Mineral Foundation from Lily Lolo